 For as much as we try, there isn’t a foolproof way to objectively find the best talent in the marketplace.
-Having said that, there is one proxy that is better than nothing.
+But having said that, there is one proxy that is better than nothing.
 By following this proxy, we can increase our chances of hiring the best employees for our organizations.

 Specifically, we’re talking about organizational culture.

-Organizational culture is something that C-suites have acknowledged for years, but the discussion came to the forefront after Zappos CEO Tony Hsieh published Delivering Happiness.
+Organizational culture is something that corporate C-suites have acknowledged for years, but the discussion came to the forefront after Zappos CEO Tony Hsieh published Delivering Happiness.
 Culture moved from a buzzword relegated to the bottom of CEOs to-do lists to a concept under serious consideration corporate boardrooms.
-In fact, according to a Deloitte study, 94% of executives and 88% of employees believe that a distinct workplace culture is essential to business success.
+In fact, according to a Deloitte study, 94 percent of executives and 88 percent of employees believe that a distinct workplace culture is essential to business success.

 We are living in an age where your organization arguably cannot afford to ignore culture.
 Culture, in fact, can be your north star when you are hiring new talent—whether you are part of a small, scrappy startup looking to expand or a large corporation that wants to expand market share.
 Having a collective understanding of your organization’s values—both how they were formed and where they are today—can ensure that you are hiring individuals that will positively contribute to your organization.
-This is a critical task: one study revealed that 89% of hiring failures were due to attitudinal reasons.
+This is a critical task: one study revealed that when 89 percent of new hires failures were due to attitudinal reasons.

 How does this work in practice?
 Putting your organization’s principles on paper is certainly a great place to start (if you haven’t already).
 These principles should not be simple buzzwords or lofty platitudes; rather, they should be key attributes that comprise your organizational culture.
 Some of these attributes may include whether you provide employee autonomy or expect employees to share opinions or generate ideas, but this will obviously vary based on your organization.